10se1ucgo/pyjam/README.md

 You should have received a copy of the GNU General Public License along with this program.
 If not, see <http://www.gnu.org/licenses/>.
 ```

+# THANKS
+Thanks to Dx724 for the wonderful icon.